-As a Vimeo Pro, Business, Premium, or Enterprise member, you can use a custom domain for your Showcase.
+As a Vimeo Pro member or higher you can use a custom domain for your Showcase.
 Vimeo now supports the ability to add another layer of security to your connected custom domain with HTTPS (Hypertext Transfer Protocol Secure).

 HTTPS transmits its data security using an encrypted connection, ensuring that the connection to your domain is encrypted, and preventing potential attackers from accessing or impersonating your site.
 When you connect to an HTTPS-secured server, secure sites will automatically redirect you to the HTTPS version.